 The idea behind the conduit method and promoting is that you give off the impression that you’re reporting on a product’s value based on the testimonials you’ve found, not giving your own personal opinion.
 By providing information on what people are saying and stating facts about the product, you are more likely to convince people to buy it without trying to sell it.

-If you’re going to try the conduit method in 2015 for SEO, you’re probably not going to get good results from it.
-The conduit method was based on doing very little work, at times even copying and pasting information and then letting the rest work itself out.
+If you’re going to try the conduit method in 2020 for SEO, you’re probably not going to get good results from it.
+The Conduit Method was based on doing very little work, at times even copying and pasting information and then letting the rest work itself out.

 In the end, the overall site would not have a lot of value or content for that matter and these are critical pieces you need to have on a website nowadays.
 And using copied and pasted testimonials and potentially get your site slapped for duplicate content.

 If you’re going to use testimonials on your site, consider taking screenshots instead of copying them.
 At least then it’ll be safer.
 Ideally you would want to provide a very high quality review of the product and let real people comment on your site as well as offer up their own testimonials.
 That would offer the ultimate result.

 The conduit method works, but it needs to be adapted to what’s necessary for success today.
 In a way what I do on my site can be considered conduit style, but my add on’s to this strategy would be:

 - Provide your own independent product review and make it very long to let people know everything about it.